A smiling woman rides public transportation while looking at text alerts on her phone.

 How to set up text and email credit card alerts

-You should be able to set up alerts online through your credit card account either from your desktop or mobile device.
+You should be able to set up alerts online through your credit card account.
+Look for this in either your desktop or mobile app.
 Common places to find notification settings are in your user profile, the “settings” or “manage account” section for the app, or the “services” section.

-If you have a Discover Card, log in to your account and go to the to view and configure your account activity alerts.
+If you have a Discover Card, log in to your account and go to the “view and configure your account activity alerts” section.
 From there you can switch alert notifications on/off and choose to receive the alerts via text, email, or both.

-Discover gives you more control over your personal information online by regularly helping you to remove it from select people-search sites that could sell your data.
-It’s free, activate with the Discover app.1
+Discover gives you more control over your personal information online by regularly helping you to remove it from select people-search sites.
+It’s free, activate with the mobile app.1

 More on security and fraud alerts

 Credit cards design notification settings to help you stay on top of payments and alert you to potential fraud.
-When you keep an eye out for potential security and fraud breaches you help protect you and your credit score.
-You can usually set up alerts from your credit card issuer for cash advances; purchases made outside of the U.S.; as well as purchases made online, by phone, or by mail.
+When you keep an eye out for potential security and fraud breaches you help protect yourself and your credit score.
+You can usually set up alerts from your credit card issuer for cash advances; purchases made outside of the United States; as well as purchases made online, by phone, or by mail.

-If you believe you’re the victim of a credit card scam or theft, you should contact your card issuer to report suspected fraud immediately.
+If you believe you’re the victim of a credit card scam or theft, you should contact your card issuer immediately to report suspected fraud.
 Contact your card issuer through the number on the back of your card or through your mobile app.

-Because the person whole stole your information could have opened new accounts in your name, it’s important to monitor your credit report for any future suspected activity.
+Because the person who stole your information could have opened new accounts in your name, it’s important to monitor your credit report for any future suspected activity.

 Did you know?

-If you’re worried about fraud or unauthorized transactions on your account, we’re here to help.
-As an added layer of protection, Discover also offers a $0 Fraud Liability Guarantee.
+Discover offers a $0 Fraud Liability Guarantee.
 You’re never responsible for unauthorized purchases on your Discover Card.2

 Important things to know about managing a card alert with Discover

-And while Discover Card gives you these notification services at no added charge, bear in mind that you may be responsible for message and data charges from your mobile phone provider.
-Finally, be sure to put discover@email.discover.com into your email address contacts to ensure that Discover’s messages aren’t sent to your spam box.
+Discover Card gives you these notification services at no added charge.
+But know that you may be responsible for message and data charges from your mobile phone provider.
+To make sure you get your alerts, put discover@email.discover.com into your email address contacts.
+This way, Discover’s messages won’t go to your spam box.

 Next steps